-- (1) The routine maintenance of vegetation. - (2) The removal of trees and shrubs in the vegetative buffer zone to create access and viewing corridors.
+- (1) The routine maintenance of vegetation, which means normally accepted horticultural practices that do not result in the loss of any layer of existing vegetation and do not require earth disturbance. - The removal of trees and shrubs in the vegetative buffer zone to create an access and viewing corridors providing the following requirements are met:

 Per s.
 59.692(1f)(b), Wis.
 Stats. the viewing corridor may be thirty-five (35) feet wide for every one hundred (100) feet of shoreline frontage.
-The viewing corridor may run contiguously for the entire maximum width of shoreline frontage owned. - (3) The removal of trees and shrubs in the vegetative buffer zone on a parcel with ten (10) or more acres of forested land consistent with "generally accepted forestry management practices" as defined in ch.
+The viewing corridor may run contiguously for the entire maximum width of shoreline frontage owned. - a.
+The access and viewing corridor remains a strip of vegetated land for the purpose of providing safe pedestrian access to the shore through the vegetative buffer zone. - b.
+The access and viewing corridor may be thirty-five percent (35%) of the shoreline frontage but in no case shall it be less than ten (10) feet or greater than two hundred (200) feet. - (2)c.
+The viewing corridor may run contiguously for the entire maximum width allowed based on the shoreline frontage owned. - (3) The removal of trees and shrubs in the vegetative buffer zone on a parcel with ten (10) or more acres of forested land consistent with "generally accepted forestry management practices" as defined in ch.
 NR 1.25 (2) (b) Wis.
 Adm.
-Code, and described in Department publication "Wisconsin Forest Management Guidelines" (publication FR-226), provided that vegetation removal be consistent with these practices. - (4) The removal of vegetation within the vegetative buffer zone to manage exotic or invasive species, damaged vegetation, vegetation that must be removed to control disease, or vegetation creating an imminent safety hazard, provided that any vegetation removed be replaced by replanting in the same area as soon as practicable.

-Additional vegetation management activities authorized by a land use permit in the vegetative buffer zone.
+Code, and described in Department publication "Wisconsin Forest Management Guidelines" (publication FR-226), provided that vegetation removal be consistent with these practices. - (4) The removal of vegetation within the vegetative buffer zone to manage exotic or invasive species, damaged vegetation, vegetation that must be removed to control disease, or vegetation creating an imminent safety hazard, provided that any vegetation removed be replaced by replanting in the same area as soon as practicable. - (5) The County may authorize by permit Aadditional vegetation management activities such as prescribed burns or other vegetation management or removal activities where there is a demonstrable need for the additional management activity.
+Any permit issued by the County under this section shall include an enforceable restriction to preserve the newly restored area.
+Prior to issuing a permit under this section, the County shall require the following information to be provided by the permittee: authorized by a land use permit in the vegetative buffer zone.
 The land use permit application shall be consistent with the provisions set forth in Section 11.
-The land use permit issued under this subd. par. shall require that all management activities comply with detailed plans approved by the County and designed to control erosion by limiting sedimentation into the waterbody, to improve the plant community by replanting in the same area, and to maintain and monitor the newly restored area.
+The land use permit issued under this subd. par. shall require that all management activities comply with detailed plans approved by the County and designed to control crosion by limiting sedimentation into the waterbody, to improve the plant community by replanting in the same area, and to maintain and monitor the newly restored area.
 The land use permit also shall require an enforceable restriction to preserve the newly restored area.